SaiArrow/StaticAnalysis_xAI/Additional_LLMs.md

 ### Additional Experiments: Conversational LLM Generalization

-**Table X: LLM triage with/without relevance cues for Claude and Gemini.
+**Table 1: LLM triage with/without relevance cues for Claude and Gemini.
 Metrics (except IFA) in %.
 Interpretability shown as with no relevance cues $\rightarrow$ with relevance cues.**

 | Dataset | Acc | F1 (F/T) | T@1/3/5 | IFA | R@T20 |
 | :--- | :--- | :--- | :--- | :--- | :--- |